School of Business Student Clubs

 Mary Lund-Davis Undergraduate Student Investment Fund

 The Mary Lund-Davis Student Investment Fund was established in 1982.
 The fund’s objective is to provide real world investment experience to members.
 Students of all majors are welcome.
 Board members must have completed or be enrolled in Business 302.
-Members meet Mondays from 7-8pm in Morken 132.
-For more information email: firstname.lastname@example.org or see website: https://sites.google.com/a/plu.edu/sif/
+Current meeting dates and times can be found on the website.
+For more information email: firstname.lastname@example.org or see website: https://sites.google.com/plu.edu/sif

 Faculty Advisor: Dr. Ben Chen